 Yet below Switzerland’s shiny veneer, there’s an undercurrent of xenophobia that might make it an uncomfortable destination for at least one group of people: observant Muslims.
 Swiss Islamophobia predates the anti-migrant panic sweeping Europe today, and runs far deeper.
 And you’re probably equally likely to feel it as a Swiss Muslim or a just visitor.

 The wider world first realized that something was rotten in 2009 when a fairly wide margin of the nation voted to ban the construction of minarets by popular referendum, arguing that they clashed with the region’s architectural tradition.
 During the referendum campaign, the anti-immigrant conservative Swiss People’s Party (SVP) put up posters featuring a sinister woman in a black burqa standing before an image of Switzerland covered in black minarets.
 This was part of a series of troubling ads by the party featuring black representations of outsiders.

-The rise of anti-immigrant political parties in Switzerland
+The rise of anti-diversity political parties in Switzerland

 That same party swept national elections in 2015, taking a plurality of the vote and stealing seats from progressive parties.
 This was all while running on an anti-immigrant platform.